Close

 The Building Safety Act is clear.
 Organisations must be able to demonstrate that people doing the work are competent and that competence is actively managed over time.

-BESA’s Demonstrating Competence under the Building Safety Act guide gives you a clear, practical way to define, assess and evidence competence using the SKEB framework.
+BESA’s Demonstrating Competence Under The Building Safety Act guide gives you a clear, practical way to define, assess and evidence competence using the SKEB framework.

 Get instant access to Demonstrating Competence under the Building Safety Act, BESA’s practical guide to defining, assessing and evidencing competence using SKEB.